 The premiere of “Mam’zelle Champagne” did not go well.
 Despite the lovely songs and beautiful ingenues, the show was simply a bore.
 The performance took place on the rooftop of Madison Square Garden – a lavish venue designed by Stanford White, an accomplished architect and a socialite about town.
-That fateful night he was enjoying the evening watching a show in a venue of his own design.
-It’s hard to imagine that a civilized scene would turn deadly halfway through the performance… A man approached the famed architect, took out a gun and unloaded it directly into White’s face, proclaiming “I did it because he ruined my wife!”.
-There was blood, screams, and gasps from the public, and general confusion.
-The assassin was escorted out by the police.
+That fateful night the famous architect was doing just the thing that he did quite often – he enjoying a show in the venue of his own design.
+It’s hard to imagine that the evening would turn deadly halfway through the performance… A man approached the famed architect, took out a gun and unloaded it directly into White’s face, proclaiming “I did it because he ruined my wife!”.
+There were blood, screams, gasps and general confusion.
+The unapologetic assassin was escorted out by the police.

-The “ruined wife” was none other than the rarest beauty, the “it” girl of the turn-of-the-century, the first American supermodel – Evelyn Nesbit.
+The “ruined wife” was none other than the rarest beauty and the “it” girl of the turn-of-the-century – Evelyn Nesbit.
 Her beauty was discovered by photographers and artists when she was a young teenager back in Pittsburgh; in fact, her modeling was her family’s meal ticket.
 The opportunity for more work brought young Evelyn, along with her mother and brother, to New York City.
 Her beauty captured many artists – she posed for endless works of art, and her face appeared all over newspapers, magazines, advertisements, on souvenir items, chocolates, and perfumes.
 She even became the inspiration of Charles Dana Gibson, one of the most popular artists of the time and became the face of the “Gibson Girl” – the absolute ideal of feminine beauty of the time.

 Before long, Evelyn became a celebrity and found herself on the Broadway stage as a chorus girl in the most successful show – “Floradora”.
 It was a musical with a silly plot, but it made up for its shortcomings with catchy tunes and the most gorgeous performers.
-16-year-old Ms. Nesbit, a model and a Broadway starlet, attracted much notice.
-Most importantly for this story, she invited attentions of a prominent, famous, and prosperous architect – Stanford White.
+16-year-old Ms. Nesbit, a model and a Broadway starlet, attracted much attention.
+Most importantly for this story, she drew the notice of a prominent, famous, and prosperous architect – Stanford White.

 Their courtship quickly turned into an affair which, sadly, started with a rape.
 Stanford White invited the young lady into his studio equipped with a seductive red velvet swing.
 There was a sumptuous meal, followed by copious amounts of champagne.
 The girl passed out and was taken advantage of.
 Regardless, they carried on an affair for about a year following the incident.
 They spent a lot of time together, alone (despite the fact the Stanford White was married) and at many social functions.
 White genuinely cared for the young lady and took care of her and her family financially from the time they met, generously paying for their lodgings, her and her brother’s education, trips, and medical needs.